 How do we deal with the competition?
 You mentioned going for the obscure products, do you have any other ways to find the best products to sell online on Amazon?

 There’s a few strategies you can implement.
 One is finding a product, and improving on it.
 This is the age old practice.
 Take an item people are already buying even though it’s crappy, and just improving upon it.
 That’s what’s great about this day an age.
 20 years ago, big corporations had to spend a lot of money doing research to find this same information that any average Joe can get by reading product reviews.

-Just find a product to sell online that is selling despite poor reviews.
+Just find a product on Amazon’s Best Seller to sell online that is selling despite poor reviews.
 Then filter by 1-star reviews and find out what everyone hates about it.
-Then contact a factory in China and have them make this one simple change.
+Then and have them make this one simple change.
 Put it on Amazon, and now you getting 5-star reviews while your competitors are getting 3-4 star reviews.

 You’ll also find that anything with a higher barrier of entry will have less competition.
 If it’s a larger item that need to come in containers, those will have less competition, but will come with headaches.
 More expensive items will have less competition.
 The U.S. is the most competitive out of all the markets, so Greg has been expanding into Europe.
 According to an Amazon representative, if you combine all the European stores, they do about as much volume as the U.S.